juanborgesv/100-Days-Of-Android-Development/README.md

   - [Example 2](https://github.com/LordSomen/100DaysOfML/blob/master/Log.md)

 ## Learning resources
 Udacity's courses are a great point of start.
 Courses are listed ordered from basic to advanced that covers great material about Android Development.
-As I complete more courses I will be adding more, but for now these should be good:
+As I complete more courses I will be adding more, but for now these should be good for now:

 1. [Android Basics: User Interface](https://www.udacity.com/course/android-basics-user-interface--ud834)
 2. [Android Basics: User Input](https://www.udacity.com/course/android-basics-user-input--ud836)